AustenVanBrogen/autoGenHTML/README.md

 the "boiler plate"

-There are a couple files that can be used for this, but the main one to focus on it the plain makeHTML file.
+There are a couple files that can be used for this, but the main one to focus on it the makeHTML.sh file.
 This is a bash script.

-To use, simply add makeHTML to your path.
+To use, simply add makeHTML.shto your path.
-To generate the html, run the command <./bashMakeHTML>
+To generate the html, run the command makeHTML.sh

 Alternatively, you can specify the relative path to wherever the makeHTML file is saved from the working directory.
 The html file will be created in the working directory.

-For example, if the working directory is c:/chutes/ladders and makeHTML is in c:/chutes you would run the command ../makeHTML [fileName] and the html file would be generated in c:/chutes/ladders
+For example, if the working directory is c:/chutes/ladders and makeHTML.sh is in c:/chutes you would run the command ../makeHTML.sh [fileName] and the html file would be generated in c:/chutes/ladders

 One argument can be passed in for what the file will be named.